g00dnatur3/opencv-raspicam-bindings/README.md

 ## Requirements

-You need a Raspberry Pi with a camera Module.
+You need a Raspberry Pi with a camera module.

 You need to have the following software compiled and installed: